 There is a chance that when you ask the horse for flexion while using a bit, the horse places his mandible to the inside and tilts the upper jaw outward.
 Therefore, it isn’t possible to get a good lateral flexion and lateral bend from the horse.

 Because a side pressure on the upper jaw will ask the upper jaw to come in, the mandible will move outwards and this will result in a better flexion and bending!
 As compared to a bit, a cavesson will prevent the horse from tilting his head.
 A cavesson is therefore ideal to help your horse take proper flexion and bending.

 Less stress with the cavesson than with a bit.

-So, the advantages of the cavesson at a glance!
+The advantages of the cavesson at a glance!

-- You can do both groundwork as well as gymnastic groundwork.
+- You can do both normal groundwork as well as gymnastic groundwork.
 You can also ride with it.
 You can train your horse from a to z with one bridle.

 - Your horse will learn to take the correct position by placing the upper jaw inward which places the mandible outwards.
 It is therefore the ideal bridle to make the horse suppler and stronger.